Defusing World Crises:

 Global Union of Scientists for Peace

-The Global Union of Scientists for Peace is a coalition of Nobel laureates and leading
+The Global Union of Scientists for Peace is a coalition of leading scientists,

 safe, scientifically proven technologies for national security and global peace.